VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The average human has about 20 square feet of skin weighing about 6 pounds**
+- ⚡ Daily fun fact: **In the past 60 years, the groundhog has only predicted the weather correctly 28% of the time.
+The rushing back and forth from burrows is believed to indicate sexual activity, not shadow seeking**

 <h3 align="left">Connect with me:</h3>
 <p align="left">